Poptin blog

 A PWC survey revealed that using project management software can catapult performance and 77% of high-performing projects use one.
 A powerful PM software enables teams to easily plan, collaborate, organize and deliver projects of all sizes, on time as widely dispersed team members can seamlessly collaborate on work from any device, any location.

-Advanced features like group chat, task management, time tracking, project scheduling, kanban boards, gantt charts, etc., make it easy for team members to monitor individual performance, task status, project progress while staying updated on all recent activities within a project.
+Advanced features like group chat, task management, tracking computer usage, project scheduling, kanban boards, gantt charts, etc., make it easy for team members to monitor individual performance, task status, project progress while staying updated on all recent activities within a project.

 2. Explain a shared project goal